Print

 Instructions

-1. Note: the cookie dough will need to chill overnight.
+1. Note: the cookie dough will need to chill for at least 4 hours or overnight.

 2. In a medium bowl, whisk together the flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.